spindrys/sin_wave_gui/README.md

 Once the main application is closed, a bool, is running, is updated to false.
 DataLogRunner will break once this bool is false to end the thread.

+# Future tickets/known issues

+1. Not the biggest fan of QLineEdit - it reads the change in input right away while still typing / so typing a negative value will automatically error out since "-" is not a valid real number. / Would likely change to a different widget that is easier to change param values with.

+1. blit=False in matplotlib animation class. blit allows for smoother animation, which would be preferrable, / but requires returning Artist Objects which I haven't had time to explore.
+Future ticket could involve researching the necessary / implementation to use Artist Objects instead of updating a Line2D object for the sin figure animation.